Sir Winston Churchill Secondary School (Vancouver): Prelude programme

-There is also an advanced academics programme for grade 10 students, with the name changed from 'Pre-IB' to 'Prelude' since 2016 due to it no longer being affiliated with the International Baccalaureate organization.
-Prelude is available for both French Immersion and English students currently attending Churchill Secondary.
-There is one class of French Immersion Prelude students and two classes of English Prelude students.
-The French Immersion students taking part in the Prelude program have their French Language and Literature, Sciences, Social Studies, and one additional class in French (sometimes called FICO, though the name often changes from year to year) as one group, with only the English classes shared with the non-French Immersion Prelude students.
-Other classes, such as electives and mathematics, are taken with the general school population.
-There will also be one new class of Spanish Prelude Students, starting in 2022.
+There is also an advanced academics programme for grade 10 students, with the name changed from 'Pre-IB' to 'Prelude' since 2016, due to it no longer being affiliated with the International Baccalaureate organization.
+Prelude is available for both French immersion and English students currently attending Churchill Secondary.
+There is one class of French immersion Prelude students and two classes of English Prelude students.
+The French immersion students taking part in the Prelude program have their French Language and Literature, Sciences, Social Studies, and one additional class in French (referred to as FICO, though the name often changes from year to year) as one group, with only the English classes shared with the non-French immersion Prelude students.
+The English students taking part in the Prelude program take Prelude Science 10 (which covers grade 10 science, plus previews Chemistry 11, and students take part in a science fair), Prelude English 10, Prelude Social Studies 10, and two special courses which alternate weeks, Prelude International Studies 10, a course where students learn about topics such as International relations, and Climate change, and Prelude Leadership 10, a course where students learn to be better leaders, by working on a Service-learning project during the entire semester.
+Other classes, such as electives, mathematics, and P.E. are taken with the general school population.
+There has also been one new class of Spanish Prelude students that started in 2022.
+Prelude students are graded 1-6, with 6 being the best, and 4 is considered to be proficient.
+Both English and French Prelude students attend a school camping trip at Evans Lake (British Columbia).

 Ideal Mini School

-Ideal Mini School is a grade 8-12 mini school program with 129 students (2010).
+Ideal Mini School is a grade 8–12 mini school program with 129 students (2010).